Forensic Science, M.S.

-- Completed a bachelor’s degree in a forensic or natural science, computer science, computer electronic or electrical engineering, information systems or information technology (or its equivalent coursework in a relevant field) from an accredited institution of higher learning.
+- Completed a bachelor’s degree in a forensic or natural science, computer science, computer electronic or electrical engineering, information systems or information technology (or its equivalent coursework in a relevant field) from an accepted, accredited institution of higher learning.

 - Completed 1 academic year of biology and its associated labs with no grade of less than a C.

 - Completed 1 academic year of general chemistry and its associated labs with no grade of less than C.